Coprinopsis picacea

 Coprinopsis picacea, commonly known as the magpie mushroom, magpie fungus, or magpie inkcap, is a species of fungus in the family Psathyrellaceae.
-It is toxic.

 Taxonomy

 The species was first described in 1785 by French mycologist Jean Baptiste François Pierre Bulliard in 1785 as Agaricus picaceus.

 Description

 The cap is initially egg-shaped, then opens up to a bell shape up to 8 cm wide.
 The cap is serrated and colored white on very young mushrooms.
 It breaks open with increasing age, revealing the dark brown background which becomes black.
 Remnants of the white, grayish to cream-colored velum remain on the cap as flakes, giving the impression of woodpecker or magpie plumage.
 With age, the brim of the cap rolls up and dissolves.
 The lamellae are mostly free, very close and are initially white, then reddening.
 Eventually they melt, dripping and black, hence the name inkcap.